WyattSL/greydocs/codedocs.md

     {% endif %}
 {% if encrypt contains func %}
 > **Note:** This method cannot be used in encryption configuration.
 {% endif %}
+{% if nightly contains func %}
+> **NIGHTLY BUILD**: This function is only available in the nightly (or experimental?) branch of the game.
+It is subject to change at any time.
+{% endif %}
 {{ desc }}
 {% for ex in examples %}